FloBeep/Project_4_NYC_TaxiTripData/README.md

 ## Usage

 Given the size of this project, one large script file is impractical.
 This repo contains several files (aside from the README) that document the process of this project.
+For ease of use the files are divided into folders for categories.

-The ETL file:                           `project4_ETL.ipynb`
+* ETL file:                           `ETL/`                        > `project4_ETL.ipynb`

-The Machine Learning files: `local_test_model.ipynb`, `Kushboo_file_collab.ipynb`
+* Machine Learning files : `machine_learning/`   > `ml_1.ipynb`, `ml_2.ipynb`

-The Neural Network files:    `nn_model.ipynb`, `nn_model_optimized_colab`, `spark_pandas_nn_model_optimized_colab.ipynb`, `nn_model_optimization_full.ipynb`
+* Neural Network files:     `nn_model/`                > `nn_model_stage1.ipynb`, `nn_model_stage2` , `nn_model_stage3.ipynb`, `nn_model_stage4`,  `nn_model_optimization_full.ipynb`

-Model Ouput file:		     `model.keras`
+* Model Ouput file:	       `Output`                     > `model.keras`

+The machine learning files are as follows:

+* `ml_1` - Linear Regression, PCA, RandomForest
+* `ml_2` - KMeans, XGBoost Regressor

 The neural network files follow a path of optimization:

-1. Initial phase: `nn_model.ipynb`
+1. Initial phase:                          `nn_model_stage1.ipynb`
+2. Pandas quick optimization:   `nn_model_stage2.ipynb`
-2. Colab spark optimization: `nn_model_optimized_colab`
+3. Colab spark optimization:     `nn_model_stage3.ipynb`
-3. Colab Pandas optimization: `spark_pandas_nn_model_optimized_colab.ipynb`
+4. Colab Pandas optimization:  `nn_model_stage4.ipynb`
-4. Final Pandas optimization: `nn_model_optimization_full.ipynb`
+5. Final Pandas optimization:    `nn_model_optimization_full.ipynb`

+The fully optimized model file is available in the `Output/` directory: (`Output/model.keras`)

 ## Ethical Considerations

 Data privacy is a consideration with this dataset.
 The pickup and dropoff locations could potentially be sensitive information.
-None of the passengers personal information is available in the dataset however, some of these data points could point to personal homes or other sensitive locations.
+None of the passengers personal information is available in the dataset.
+However, some of these data points could point to personal homes or other sensitive locations.

 Using private data from NYC TLC should be done with careful consideration of ownership.
 This project will not be monetized in anyway, and therefore falls within fair use.
-The data was also part of a kaggle competition and subject to
+The data was also part of a kaggle competition and partially subject to it's rules.